accessibility-luxembourg/accessibilite.public.lu/content/en/welcome.md

 - the [Web Accessibility Assessment Framework (RAWeb 1)](raweb1/index.html);
 - the [Mobile Application Accessibility Assessment Framework (RAAM) version 1](raam1/index.html).

-As part of the accessibility process, Luxembourg public bodies must produce an accessibility statement for each website and application published.
+As part of the accessibility process, public sector bodies in Luxembourg must produce an accessibility statement for every website and application they publish.
 [This tool allows you to easily generate your accessibility statements](tools/decla.html).

-If you have any questions, please do not hesitate to [contact us](contact.html).
+If you have any questions, feel free to [contact us](contact.html).

 <div class="home-content-container">
 <!-- latest news -->